yiisoft/yii2/docs/guide/tutorial-i18n.md

 Instead of using `fileMap` you can simply use the convention of the category mapping to the same named file.
 Now you can use `Menu::t('messages', 'new messages {messages}', ['{messages}' => 10])` directly.

-> **Note**: For widgets you also can use i18n views, with the same rules as for controllers being applied to them too.
+> Note: For widgets you also can use i18n views, with the same rules as for controllers being applied to them too.

 ### Translating framework messages <span id="framework-translation"></span>